AkiKurisu/com.unity.render-pipelines.universal/README.md

-# AkiKurisu Universal Render Piplines
+# AkiKurisu Universal Render Pipelines

 This is a fork of universal render pipelines from [Unity Graphics](https://github.com/Unity-Technologies/Graphics) for self-usage.